Royal Brunei Armed Forces

 Ministry of Defence Brunei Darussalam headquarters located within Bolkiah Garrison, 2015.

-The Royal Brunei Armed Forces (RBAF); Angkatan Bersenjata Diraja Brunei (ABDB), Jawi: رايول بروناي آرميد فوس, is the official organisation and collective term for all of the military forces or service branches of the sultanate of Brunei Darussalam.
+The Royal Brunei Armed Forces (RBAF; Angkatan Bersenjata Diraja Brunei (ABDB) Jawi: رويال بروناي آرمد فوس) is the official organisation and collective term for all of the military forces or service branches of the sultanate of Brunei Darussalam.
 The RBAF consists of three primary military branches; the Royal Brunei Land Force (RBLF / TDDB), the Royal Brunei Navy (RBN / TLDB), and the Royal Brunei Air Force (RBAirF / TUDB).

 The supreme commander of the RBAF is held by the Sultan of Brunei, currently Sultan Hassanal Bolkiah, holding the rank of field marshal.
 Its professional head is known as the Commander of the Royal Brunei Armed Forces, holding the rank of major general, its incumbent is Haszaimi Bol Hassan.
 The RBAF are controlled and managed by the Ministry of Defence Brunei Darussalam (MinDef), from their headquarters within Bolkiah Garrison.